How to use the ERIC database: the complete tutorial

 ➡️ Read more about how to efficiently search online databases for academic research.

 A common reason to use NOT is when searching for Greek life in higher education.
 Several of the search results will be related to drinking or enforced restrictions on parties.
 However, Greek life also engages in philanthropy and service learning.
-By entering “Greek life” NOT “drinking,” the results will eliminate any articles which refer to drinking.
+By entering “Greek life” NOT “drinking,” the results will eliminate any articles that refer to drinking.

 Retrieving the full text article in ERIC